TCMPP-Team/tcsas-devtools-mcp-server/README.md

 -   **Output:**
     -   `isInstall` (boolean): Returns `true` if the IDE is installed, otherwise `false`.

-### `previewMiniprogram`
+### `previewMiniProgramOnDevice`
-Generates a preview QR code for a miniprogram project.
-Note: This process can take 60-80 seconds to complete.
+Generates a QR code for REAL DEVICE preview.
+The user must manually scan this QR code with the TCSAS-App on their phone to preview the miniprogram.
+This is ONLY for device preview - NOT for checking execution results or screenshots (use `getMiniProgramRuntimeLog` for that).
+Note: This process takes 60-80 seconds.
 -   **Input Parameters:**
     -   `path` (string): The absolute path to the miniprogram project.
 -   **Output:**
-    -   Returns a QR code image (PNG) that can be scanned to preview the miniprogram.
+    -   Returns a QR code image (PNG) that can be scanned with TCSAS-App to preview the miniprogram on a real device.

 ### `uploadMiniprogram`
 Uploads a new version of the miniprogram.